sbaik97/Supervised_Machine_Learning/README.md

 2. Balanced Random Forest Classifying (79%)
 3. Naive Random Oversampling (66%)

-Overall, the ensemble classfing methos are more accurate and sensitive to to detect both highs and low-risk loan, as well as the accuracy.
+Overall, the ensemble classfing methos are more accurate and sensitive to detect both highs and low-risk loan, as well as the accuracy.
 This is because the concept of ensemble learning is the process of combining multiple models, like decision tree algorithms, to help improve the accuracy and robustness, as well as decrease variance of the model, and therefore increase the overall performance of the model.

 ## Recommendation
 It might be better to test the over- and under-sampling, and add the ensemble classification to increase the accuracy and sensitivity.
 We can also try to other types of ensemble algorism, such as GradientBoostedTree, and XGBoost models.